 by PETER GRACE

-A potentially controversial opinion piece by the Bishop of Dunedin, echo $variable;
+A potentially controversial opinion piece by the Bishop of Dunedin, Bishop Colin Campbell, was published in The Tablet (UK) on September 17.

 The post NZ bishop criticises new English of Mass appeared first on NZ Catholic Newspaper.